appmechanix/shnappy-help/example/content/clients/creating-a-client.md

-There are two ways to create a client
+There are two ways to create a new client

 **Via Shnappy**

-Login to the Shnappy admin panel, choose clients and click 'New client'.
+Login to the Shnappy admin panel, choose Clients and click 'Create Client'.
 Enter the client's name and choose a password to protect the gallery.

 Shnappy will then create the folder in your Shnappy Dropbox directory, ready for you to add images.